We're an affiliate

 Maybe your furbaby scoot, not because of their bottom, but because of their genitals.
 General irritation can also occur around your furbaby’s genitals, which can also lead to itchiness and scooting.

 - For female dogs, check their private parts and note knots in the fur around the vulva, skin infections in the vulval folds, or vaginal discharge.

 - If you are unsure of how to check this, visit your veterinarian.

 And finally: What should you do when your furbaby drags their bottom along the floor?

-We hope that we have answered your question, “why do dogs drag their bottom along the floor?” with this article.
+We hope that we have answered your question in this article.
 Has your dog ever done this scooting behavior in your home?
 What was the cause?
 Let us know in the comments below!

 Laura is the founder of Furs'n'Paws.
 She is a also a pet writer and expert with more than 20 years of experience of working with dogs and cats.
 She developed a very strong love for animals at a young age.
 Her passion led her to establish a thriving pet sitting and dog walking business in Dubai.
 As an expert in pet training, behavior, and nutrition, Laura is committed to helping pet owners and pet lovers by offering high-quality information on a wide range of topics.